Gower Community Band

 4. Scores must be submitted with each part transposed appropriately.

-5. Winning composers will be asked to use a computer program to submit Finale-compatible files to the Gower Community Band.
+5. Winning composers will be asked to use a computer program to submit files compatible with Finale or Dorico to the Gower Community Band.
 These files will be archived in the GCB computer resources for potential future GCB performance of unpublished works only, with the permission of the composers.

 Timeline: